 A list of the issues that parties raised, and to which we responded in the Issues and Decision Memorandum, is attached to this notice in the Appendix.

 Changes Since the Preliminary Results

 Based on our analysis of the comments received from parties, we made certain changes to Jindal's margin calculations

 Final Results of Review

-As a result of our review, we determine the following weighted-average dumping margins exist for the period July 1, 2011, through June 30, 2012.
+As a result of this review, we determine the following weighted-average dumping margins for the period July 1, 2016, through June 30, 2017.